ChimeHQ/Glyph/README.md

 # Glyph
 Make life with TextKit better

 Glyph adds features and abstractions for working with TextKit.
-It makes it easier and more efficient to work with.
-You don't even need to know whether your view using 1 or 2, and glyph will not downgrade TextKit 2 views.
+Some are for performance, some for convenience.
+You don't even need to know whether your system using 1 or 2.
+Glyph will not downgrade TextKit 2 views.
+But, it can be awful nice to swap between 1 and 2 quickly when debugging.

 ## Installation